zhopp/homeops/README.md

 The bellow will outline the steps to deploy and boostrap a cluster from bare-metal:

-* run `task talos:initial-install`
+* run `task talos:generate-initial-configs`
-* This generates the cluster secret, generates the config for the cluster, then applys the config
+* This generates the cluster secret, generates the config for the cluster, to prepare for the initial apply.
+Ensure you only run this once, or else you have the chance of breaking your cluster by generating a new cluster secret.

 TODO: Gen the kubeconfig

 ### SOPS using age